Myths About Ice Dams

 prevents ice dams and roof damage.”

-Metal edging along roof eaves has been used to prevent ice dams and damage to shingle roofing.
+Metal edging along roof eaves has been used in trying to prevent ice dams and damage to shingle roofing.
 Find out how metal edging has created many new problems that previously never existed.

 Shovel your roof to prevent ice dams?
 See why you have to keep the entire roof clear of snow or you’ll have a new set of problems.